Assistance, supplies available to residents - The Tribune

 Assistance, supplies available to residents

-Lawrence County Commission President DeAnna Holliday said the county is also working to give assistance to those with damage on private property.
+Lawrence County Commission President DeAnna Holliday said the county is working to give assistance to those with damage on private property.

 “We have been in contact with township trustees,” she said, stating that a number of volunteer groups will be arriving in the county on Tuesday for this purpose.